Cross-collaborative agile UX/UI Research and Design

 - Blues instill trust and security, making them the primary color for a facility known for safe rigging.

-- Despite the temptation to incorporate bold reds (a dominant color of the facility), user associations with danger and errors were avoidable.
+- Despite the temptation to incorporate bold reds (a dominant color of the facility), user associations with danger and errors could be avoided.

-Laché is the name of a move used to swing from bars or branches, a hat tip to the parkour and aerials foundation.
+Laché is the name of a move used to swing from bars or branches, a nod to the parkour and aerials foundations.

 The unified culture statement is “With love, we rise.”